This post may contain affiliate links. Read our disclosure policy here.

 - Slice the rolls in half, and spread the mixture over each half.

 - Cut the ham slices in half, then fold each half into quarters.
-Place a folded ham quarter over each roll half, top two of those with a pineapple ring and top with other roll half to close the rolls.
+Place a folded ham quarter over each roll half, top two of those with a pineapple ring and top with sliced cheese to close the rolls.

 - Place the sliders into a lunch container, and add the veggies and dip to the empty compartments.
 Close the container and pack it into a lunch bag with an ice pack.